 Site icon I Love to Watch You Play

-Our Kids Are Drowning In Our Achievement Obsessed-Culture, Here’s How To Help Change That.
+Is the Pressure to Excel in Youth Sports Hurting Our Kids?
+How Parents Are Adding Pressure Without Even Knowing It.
 Our athletes are taught from a young age that success is based on outcomes.
 You don’t add value if you’re not the best on the team, the star, the highest scorer, or the MVP.
 Success means starting, scoring, winning.

 This is what we value; therefore, This is how I get valued.